Monitoring Fabric with Capacity Metrics

 Root cause: A large dataset refresh (often with full refresh instead of incremental) monopolizes capacity during refresh windows.

 Solution: Implement incremental refresh to reduce the data volume refreshed each cycle.
 Switch from full refresh to partition-level refresh where possible.
 Schedule the refresh during off-peak hours when capacity headroom is available.
+I once reduced a client's refresh CU consumption by 92% simply by implementing incremental refresh on their three largest datasets.

 Finding: Spark Notebooks Consuming Majority of CUs